-An essential part of what we do here at Rowden is to learn to draw.
+An essential part of what we do here at Rowden is to help furniture makers learn to draw.
 It is a way of making sense of the world around us and allows us to build up an individual visual language.

 This can be tricky to the untrained eye.
 One part of your brain, the lazy part, will want you to draw the symbol of a cup, a box, a bike etc. But the trick is not to let that happen.
 Relax, take it slow and think about where each line is in relation to the next.

-Half of the battle is STOPPING the left hand side of the brain telling you that “this is too much hard work” and “this is pointless, you can’t draw”.
-It’s inevitable that you will get these thoughts, but you need to learn to enjoy this visual thinking and get to the place where you recognise the peace and tranquility of the Drawing Studio.
+Half of the battle is STOPPING the left-hand side of the brain telling you that “this is too much hard work” and “this is pointless, you can’t draw”.
+It’s inevitable that you will get these thoughts, but you need to learn to enjoy this visual thinking and get to the place where you recognise the peace and tranquillity of the Drawing Studio.

 The important aspect here is to get you going.
-Later you will be able to create a personal visual library .
-A set of shapes and forms which can be stored in the back of your head.
+Later you will be able to create a personal visual library, a set of shapes and forms which can be stored in the back of your head.
 We can ONLY do this by drawing.
-If ever you see an object which interests you, draw it.
+If ever you see an object that interests you, draw it.
 If you see a shape that you quite like, draw it.
 Photographs are external.
 Drawings are internal, they never leave you and can be brought to life vivid and new forty years later.

-We have run drawing classes at Rowden Workshops Shebbear North Devon for over ten years.
-Now we are building a new Drawing Studio overlooking pasture going down to our lake.
-These will be ready this summer and enable us to offer courses to our students AND members of the public.
-PEOPLE LIKE YOU!
+We have run drawing classes at the Rowden Atelier workshops in Shebbear, North Devon for over ten years.
+We have recently built a specialist Drawing Studio overlooking pasture going down to our lake.

-Classes will be intensive five day classes with no more than six students.
-David Savage director at Rowden will be taking the first series of classes which will take place September the second and fourth weeks September and October.
+Classes will be intensive five-day classes with no more than six students.
+David Savage, director at Rowden will be taking the first series of classes.
 The cost of the class will be £600 per person all drawing and painting materials provided.
-PLACES LIMITED CONTACT US NOW
+PLACES LIMITED – CONTACT US NOW.